rahil-makadia/grss/README.md

    import grss
 ```

 The first time the library is imported, it will download some data files such as NAIF SPICE kernels and the data needed to debias optical astrometry.
-This should not take more than a couple minutes, and if the download was completed, the following message will be printed:
+This should should take a few minutes, and if the download was completed, the following message will be printed for each file:

 ```console
    YYYY-MM-DD HH:MM:SS URL:url-of-downloaded-file [filesize] -> path/to/downloaded/file [1]